-- Administrators can edit, publish, update sharing, and delete your stories and collections.
+- Administrators can edit, duplicate, publish, update sharing, and delete your stories and collections.

 - Members of groups with update capabilities can edit, duplicate, and publish your stories and collections, but they cannot change the sharing settings, unpublish, or delete them.